-- The CMTS MUST be able to lock the downstream DOCSIS symbol clock to an external Stratum 1 clock source (PRS or DTI). - The CMTS MUST be able to lock the downstream DOCSIS SYNC messages to an external Stratum 1 clock source (PRS or DTI).
+- The CMTS MUST be able to lock the downstream DOCSIS symbol clock to an external Stratum 1 clock source. - The CMTS MUST be able to lock the downstream DOCSIS SYNC messages to an external Stratum 1 clock source, as defined by the CMTS Timestamp Jitter requirements in [DRFI].